-- the name, sex, date of birth, and address of the proposed ward
+- Name, sex, date of birth, and address of the proposed ward

-- the name, relationship and address of the person the applicant desires to have appointed as guardian, and
+- Name, relationship and address of the person the applicant desires to have appointed as guardian, and

-- the nature and degree of the alleged incapacity, the specific areas of protection and assistance requested, and the limitations of rights requested to be included in the court’s order of appointment
+- Mature and degree of the alleged incapacity, the specific areas of protection and assistance requested, and the limitations of rights requested to be included in the court’s order of appointment

-- the facts requiring that a guardian be appointed and the interest of the applicant in the appointment
+- Facts requiring that a guardian be appointed and the interest of the applicant in the appointment

-- the nature and description of any kind of guardianship existing for the proposed ward in Texas or in any other state
+- Nature and description of any kind of guardianship existing for the proposed ward in Texas or in any other state

-- the name and address of any person or institution having the care and custody of the proposed ward
+- Name and address of any person or institution having the care and custody of the proposed ward

-- the approximate value and description of the proposed ward’s estate, including any compensation, pension, insurance or allowance to which the proposed ward may be entitled
+- Approximate value and description of the proposed ward’s estate, including any compensation, pension, insurance or allowance to which the proposed ward may be entitled

-- the requested term (one year or continuing) of the guardianship, if known
+- Requested term (one year or continuing) of the guardianship, if known

-- the name and address of any person holding a power of attorney, if known, and a description of the type of power of attorney
+- Name and address of any person holding a power of attorney, if known, and a description of the type of power of attorney